 Dimona stands for Déclaration Immédiate/Onmiddellijke Aangifte and is the electronic message that an employer uses to report when an employee starts working, leaves his job or works longer or shorter than planned.
 As an employer, you are obliged in both the private and the public sector to make this Dimona declaration as soon as one of these three things happens.

 The Dimona declaration is also mandatory for all employees.
-The only exeption are volunteers, people who work with a PWA contract and occasional employees who work for provincial and local administrations.
-You do not have to declare Dimona for certain trainees either.
+Only for volunteers, persons working with a PWA-agreement and occasional employees working for provincial and local administrations you do not have to submit it.
+Also for certain trainees you do not have to declare Dimona.

-The cafeteria plan is one of the most flexible fringe benefits on the market.
+The cafeteria plan is one of the most flexible extralegal benefits on the market.
 Because employees can choose from a wide range of options - just like in a cafeteria - they can tailor their benefits to their individual needs.
-Last year's De Tijd headline stated that the number of employees composing their salary via the cafeteria plan had increased by half.
-However, our survey shows that 84% of those surveyed have not yet implemented the cafeteria plan within their organisation.
-This is unfortunate because it can create a win-win situation.
+Last year's headline in De Tijd stated that the number of employees composing their salary via the cafeteria plan had increased by half.
+Yet, our survey shows that 84% of those surveyed have only just come into contact with the flexible wage package.
+That is a pity, because it creates a win-win situation.